 There are numerous AI systems that augment and sometimes replace (reduce the number of) health practitioners in varying fields.

 Here are some examples of artificial intelligence in healthcare:

 Ada is a symptom checker that uses artificial intelligence to proffer medical diagnosis.

 The app works really well and helps reduce health-related anxiety.

 I have been using Ada personally since 2019 and I can say almost ambitiously that the app is the equivalent of an average experienced human doctor.

-One night I was having some symptoms that I felt was a sign of a really bad medical condition, I became engross with anxiety.
+One night I was having some symptoms that I felt were a sign of a really bad medical condition, I became engrossed with anxiety.

 Then, I decided to open the Ada app on my Android Phone.
 I answered a series of questions and it kind of diagnosed me.
 Based on its findings, it was not a red alert medical condition and I became less anxious.

 Although, Ada strongly noted that “its recommendations are not a medical diagnosis” and I should visit a human doctor as soon as possible.

 The next morning, I went to see my human doctor (not telling him what Ada’s diagnosis was).
 After carrying out some tests, my Doctor confirmed that my condition was 100% what Ada said it was the night before.